-When at all possible, schedules should be designed to concentrate gifted students in 9th through 12th grades within the same classroom(s) to ensure they have substantial time in academic content with their intellectual peers.
+Schedules should be designed to concentrate gifted students in 9th through 12th grades within the same classroom(s) to ensure they have substantial time in academic content with their intellectual peers.

-Gifted Only Content Area Classes: Content-based classes in Language Arts, Math, Science, and Social Studies (or combination blocks of these content areas), numbers permitting in grades 9 and 10.
-Teachers are gifted endorsed (or working towards gifted endorsement and on an approved out-of-field waiver) and differentiate curriculum based on individual student needs.
+Gifted Only Content Area Classes: Content-based classes in English/Language Arts, Math, Science, and Social Studies (or combination blocks of these content areas), numbers permitting in grades 9 and 10.
+Teachers are gifted endorsed (or working towards gifted endorsement and on an approved out-of-field waiver) and personalize curriculum based on individual student needs and interests.

-- Research on gifted programs suggests this model may provide the structure that best supports the ability of quality instruction to impact the achievement of gifted students. - An accelerated pace enables students to cover content in more depth and complexity. - Students are with their gifted peers in multiple content areas.
+- Research on gifted programs suggests this model may provide the structure that best supports the ability of quality instruction to impact the achievement of gifted students - An accelerated pace enables students to cover content in more depth and complexity - Students are with their gifted peers in multiple content areas

-Gifted/High Achieving Content Area Classes: Content-based classes in Language Arts, Math, Science, and Social Studies (or combination blocks of these content areas), in grades 9 and 10.
-Teacher(s) are gifted endorsed (or working towards gifted endorsement and on an approved out-of-field waiver) and differentiate curriculum according to individual student needs.
+Gifted/High Achieving Content Area Classes: Content-based classes in English/Language Arts, Math, Science, and Social Studies (or combination blocks of these content areas), in grades 9 and 10.
+Teacher(s) are gifted endorsed (or working towards gifted endorsement and on an approved out-of-field waiver) and personalize curriculum according to individual student needs and interests.

-High- achieving students are determined by the following:
+High-achieving students are determined by the following:

-- For placement in the Gifted/High Achiever model in language arts and/or social studies: Scored a Level 5 in reading on the most recent statewide standardized assessment.
+• For placement in the Gifted/High Achiever model in English/language arts and/or social studies.
+Scored a Level 5 in reading on the most recent statewide standardized assessment.
+If there are more Level 5s than available seats, the students are ordered by their scaled scores.
+If there are

+- multiple students who have the same scaled scores, then their GPAs from the previous year must be considered. - For placement in the Gifted/High-Achiever model for math: Scored a Level 5 in math on the most recent statewide standardized assessment.
 If there are more level 5s than available seats, the students are ordered by their scaled scores.
-If there are multiple students who have the same-scaled scores, then their GPAs from the previous year must be considered. - For placement in the Gifted/High-Achiever model for math: Scored a Level 5 in math on the most recent statewide standardized assessment.
+If there are multiple students who have the same scaled scores, then their math grades from the previous year must be considered. - For placement in the Gifted/High-Achiever model for science: Scored a Level 5 in science on the most recent statewide standardized assessment.
 If there are more level 5s than available seats, the students are ordered by their scaled scores.
-If there are multiple students who have the same-scaled scores, then their math grades from the previous year must be considered. - For placement in the Gifted/High Achiever model for science): Scored a Level 5 in science on the most recent statewide standardized assessment.
-If there are more level 5s than available seats, the students are ordered by their scaled scores.
-If there are multiple students who have the same-scaled scores, then their math grades from the previous year must be considered.
+If there are multiple students who have the same scaled scores, then their math grades from the previous year must be considered.

-Note: If there are an insufficient number of students who scored a Level 5 to fill the seats, then students who scored a Level 4 can be considered.
+Note: If there are insufficient number of students who scored a Level 5 to fill the seats, then students who scored a Level 4 can be considered.

-• An accelerated pace enables students to cover content in

-- more depth. - Students are with their intellectual peers in multiple content areas. - High achieving students benefit from instruction targeted to gifted students.
+- An accelerated pace enables students to cover content in more depth - Students are with their intellectual peers in multiple content areas - High achieving students benefit from instruction targeted to gifted students

 Consultation with a gifted-endorsed teacher: The consultation model is used to supplement appropriate education programs rigorous enough to meet the needs of a gifted learner.
 Advanced Placement, Dual Enrollment, International Baccalaureate, Advanced International Certificate of Education (AICE), Career and Technical Programs and Virtual Courses are all considered rigorous education programs.
-Consultation occurs between the teacher of the gifted and the general education teachers and/or the student meet a minimum of monthly to plan, implement, and monitor instructional alternatives designed to ensure success and progress toward EP goals for a student who is gifted.
-Consultation logs must be completed on a monthly basis.
+Consultation can take place using one of the following three options: